Dubby20/CodeCampLog/index.md

 Did a recap of the forum app with the team in class

 ## Friday July 28th, 2017
+* Started working on my Portfolio website

 ## Saturday July 29th, 2017
+* Methods of Selecting Elements:
+    **document.getElementById**: It takes a string argument and returns the one element with a matching Id **document.getElementsByClassName**: It takes a string argument and returns a list of elements that have a matching class **document.getElementsByTagName**: It returns a list of all elements of a given tag name like `<li>` or `<h1>` **document.querySelector**: It returns  the first element that matches a given CSS-style selector **document.querySelectorAll**: It returns a list of elements that matches a given CSS-style selector

 ## Sunday July 30th, 2017
+* DOM Manipulation of text or html using:
+    * `.classList`: Its a read-only property which returns all the class attributes in a given element.
+Methods includes: `add()`, `remove()`, `toggle()`
+    * `textContent`: Returns a string of all text contained in a given element
+    * `innerHTML`: Returns a string of all the HTML contained in a given element.
+* How to use `getAttributes()` and `setAttributes()` to read and write attributes like `src` or `href`. `setAttributes()` takes two arguments, the first is the name of the attributes e.g `href` while the second is what you want to change it to.